jsoliveir/api-service-orchestrator/readme.md

-# What is this
+# What is this repository

-This repository contains an api writen in python that is able to perform orchestrations based on yaml configurations
+This repository is a simple API orchestrator written in python.

+The orchestrator is configured thru yaml files and each configuration is called a workflow.

+A Workflow is triggered thru an HTTP request to a given/configured `path` and the results captured by each step will be returned to the requester.

 # How it works